The Ultimate Food Map of Europe

 47. Romania

 Even though Romania is more known for Dracula than its food, we kept our bellies full and our taste buds happy here.
 Let us intorduce you to Ciorba.
-A simple but delicious sour soup.
-It is lemon juice and yeast that make it sour.
-And apparently, some variations include vegetables and meat.
+It’s a simple but delicious sour soup.
+Lemon juice and yeast make it sour.
+Apparently, some variations include vegetables and meat.

 They also claim to fix your hangover after you had one too many shots of homemade plum brandy.